Company Logo - Home Link

 Once it reached New York, it was moved very slowly in a wagon hitched to 32 horses.
 It took 112 days to move the obelisk from New York Harbor to Central Park.

-Egypt had threatened to take the obelisk back due to neglect, but the Central Park Conservancy was able to raise enough money to restore it.
+Egypt had threatened to take the obelisk back due to neglect, but fortunately, the Central Park Conservancy was able to raise enough money to restore it.

 16. Picnic on the Great Lawn

-This massive lawn is one of the most famous in the United States and one of the best picnic spots in Central Park.
+This massive lawn is one of the most famous in the United States.

 Over the years, the Great Lawn has been used for many concerts, including Simon and Garfunkel, Bon Jovi, and the New York Philharmonic, just to name a few.